sleep-written/audit-var/README.md

 This package analize the structure of objects or primitives according to a template provided.
 It was created as a standard mechanism to validate the body of an http request (using [Express.js](https://www.npmjs.com/package/express)).

+## Changelog
+- Added a type to resolve the values of the keys in the configuration of `AuditObject`.
+- Added a class to audit Date objects (with support for JSON string).

 ## Installation